lightbluefox/App/RCG Personnel/Pods/VK-ios-sdk/README.md

 `Podfile`

     platform :ios, '6.0'
+    target 'YourProjectName' do
-    pod "VK-ios-sdk"
+      pod 'VK-ios-sdk'
+    end

+Then import the project as module if your podfile contains `use_frameworks!` directive:

+    @import VK_ios_sdk;

-Then import the main header.
+Or import the main project header, if you're installing pods without `use_frameworks!` directive:

-    #import <VKSdk.h>
+    #import <VK-ios-sdk/VKSdk.h>

 Installation with [Carthage](https://github.com/Carthage/Carthage)
 ----------